cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 As the compose file is in a subdirectory you have to tell ``docker compose`` where it has to look for it using the ``--file`` flag.
 The flag needs to be places between ``docker compose`` and the subcommand.
-Another possibility is to simply change you working directory to the parent directory of the compose file.
+Another possibility is to simply change your working directory to the parent directory of the compose file.
 This applies to (almost) all subcommands.